reinaRHL/awesome_game/README.md

 #### If you modify the vagrant definition
 `vagrant destroy -f && vagrant up --provision`

+##Logs

+The output of node is logged automatically by systemd, to read the log invoke

+`sudo journalctl -u gameapp`

 ## File Structure
 * Dynamic-Content: `web-app/app/`